TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Tutorials/Tea/DirectoryStructure.rst

 See also the general chapter on the folder :ref:`extension-classes`.

-In the :file:`composer.json` we defined that all PHP classes should automatically be loaded from the directory :file:`Classes`:
+In the :file:`composer.json` we have defined that all PHP classes are automatically be loaded from the directory :file:`Classes`:

 ..  tabs::